rodneyshupe/Cookbook/Recipes/SoupsAndStews/ChickenAndDumplingsStew.rst

    turn chicken pieces and brown on second side, 5 to 7 minutes longer;
    transfer to large plate.
 Discard all but 1 teaspoon fat from pot.
-2. Add onions, carrots, and celery to now-empty pot; cook, stirring occasionally, until caramelized, 7 to 9 minutes.
+2. Add onions, carrots, and celery to now-empty pot; cook, stirring occasionally, until caramelised, 7 to 9 minutes.
 Stir in sherry, scraping up any browned bits.
 Stir in broth and thyme.
 Return chicken thighs, with any accumulated juices, to pot and add chicken wings.
 Bring to simmer, cover, and cook until thigh meat offers no resistance when poked with tip